Caleb-Tan/Hivolts/README.md

 ## Acknowledgements

 The project work was split among the 3 members.
-I (Caleb) was in charge of creating each element and doing some of the game logic, as well as the smooth movement and random generation.
+I (Caleb Tan) was in charge of creating each element and doing some of the game logic, as well as the smooth movement and random generation.
+This meant working on creating the death function, the restart game function, action listening, and the game over screen as well as the scoreboard.
+I also created the basic structure of the code.
 Brion was in charge of working on the rest of the game logic and the mho movement.
-Julius worked on the key listeners.
+He created the mho logic, and the algorithms for how the mhos would move in relation to the player, and there were some aspects of game logic that he worked on as well, such as the isEmpty() and roundCoords() function.
+Julius worked on the key listeners, or more specifically, linking the keyboard input to the player movement.

 I would additionally like to thank Jason's group from Period 4 for giving me the idea of having smooth movement and the scoreboard below the game. :+1: to them.